achabannes/bouncetrip/README.md

-bouncetrip
+BounceTrip
 ==========

-BounceTrip website development repository
+This repository is dedicated to the development of BounceTrip website.
+It will hold all on-going functionalities' testing and development.